 According to Brian Snyder, the executive director of the Pennsylvania Association for Sustainable Agriculture, the last-minute extension of the farm bill was a wakeup call.
 “While retaining the subsidy programs for commodity crops, essentially all of the more-or-less sustainable provisions of the bill were missing in the extension.”
 Similarly, Roger Noonan, president of the New England Farmers Union, said, “This extension is a disaster for New England farmers and consumers.
 Programs that support renewable energy, farmers markets, beginning farmers, organic and specialty crop research were all stripped of mandatory funding for 2013.”

-Also left out was the very important organic cost share, which helps offset the cost of organic certification by reimbursing the small farmers all or part of the certification fee.
+Also left out was the very important organic cost-share, which helps offset the cost of organic certification by reimbursing the small farmers all or part of the certification fee.
 On our farm, we haven’t certified organic for a few years because we were too overextended to take on the paperwork.
-But this year I was determined to recertify so we could market to local stores like Mom’s Organic Market.
+But in 2013 I was determined to recertify so we could market to local stores like Mom’s Organic Market.
 Due to our smaller size, the full $500 cost is economically unfeasible.
 I am sure many other small organic farmers will decide against certification this year for the same reason.
 Likewise, without funding for farm research to help organic farmers adapt to changing conditions like new weeds, pests, and climate change, we will all suffer.

 On the bright side, work is already underway for a new farm bill.
 Senator Debbie Stabenow, D-MI, chairwoman of the Senate Agriculture Committee, is already talking about retooling the farm bill.
 We have a chance to get involved and have already seen what will happen if we don’t; a bill devoid of meaningful help for the small farmers who need it most.